 A: In public: You’re allowed to carry up to one ounce of flower.

-In private: Recreational customers are allowed up to eight ounces of flower, four adult plants, 16 ounces of homemade marijuana products in solid form, and 72 ounces of homemade marijuana products in liquid form.
+In private: Adult use customers are allowed up to eight ounces of flower, four adult plants, 16 ounces of homemade cannabis products in solid form, and 72 ounces of homemade cannabis products in liquid form.
 Medical customers can have up to 24 ounces of flower and six adult plants, and the other limits are the same.

 A: Unfortunately not.
 Lighting up in public is still illegal, and our dispensary and all of the surrounding areas are considered public space.
 You can only use marijuana on private property outside of the view of the public.